tsfpga/tsfpga/doc/sphinx/registers.rst

 ========================

 There is a register code generation eco-system available in tsfpga which generates code from textual configuration files.
-To start using it simply create a file ``regs_<name>.json`` in the root of a module (see :ref:`module structure <folder_structure>`).
+To start using it simply create a file ``regs_<name>.toml`` in the root of a module (see :ref:`module structure <folder_structure>`).

-From the JSON definition the register generator can create a VHDL package with all registers and their fields.
+From the TOML definition the register generator can create a VHDL package with all registers and their fields.
 This VHDL package can then be used with the generic AXI-Lite register file in tsfpga.
 Apart from that a C header and a C++ class can be generaterd, as well as a HTML page with human-readable documentation.